tmager/Composte/doc/architecture/server_arch.md

 * Music things

-__Websocket Server__
+__Network__

-Since the server probably communicates over websockets, it had best have a websocket server to communicate with.
+Since the server probably communicates over a network, it had best have the capability to communicate over a network.
+A message queue such as ØMQ may suffice.

 Things this module will have to do: